 While the cat is not exactly frightening, it’s enjoying the way Tabitha’s presence looms over the estate.
 There are several shots of the furtive feline peeking in through curtained windows, often with glowing eyes, and her silhouette sometimes lurks in the background of the frame.
 Other times, we do not see her and only hear her grumbling vocals.

-The Shadow of the Cat is a breezy seventy minutes.
+The Shadow of the Cat is a breezy seventy-nine minutes.
 While it’s not going to change your life, it’s competently made, well-acted, and very satisfying.
 It’s nothing more than a slice of entertaining nonsense, but that’s fine.
 Meow!

 “It boasts some excellent performances, saturated gothic hues courtesy of production designer Bernard Robinson, a Lewton-esque atmosphere thanks to Arthur Grant’s monochrome cinematography, and some occasional inspiration from the director.”
 The Celluloid Highway